How to get relative atomic mass

 Relative Atomic Mass (also known as atomic weight) is a concept used in chemistry to express the average mass of an atom of an element.
 It is a relative value that compares the mass of a particular atom to the mass of a standard atom, which is usually the atom of carbon-12.
 The atomic mass is expressed in atomic mass units (amu).

-See also How to make dauphinoise potatoes without cream
+See also How to clean cloth blinds

 The relative atomic mass takes into account the fact that most elements exist as a mixture of isotopes, which are atoms of the same element with different numbers of neutrons.
 Although the atomic mass of an element may appear as a whole number, it is actually a weighted average of the masses of all the naturally occurring isotopes of that element.